AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

   * `@property (nonatomic, strong) NSString *ratings;`
   * `@property (nonatomic, strong) NSString *imageURL;`
 * Declare and define a custom initialization method, "initWithDictionary:dictionary", which expects to be passed a single movie's information as key/value pairs (basically the JSON object corresponding to a single movie)
 * Inside the "initWithDictionary:dictionary" method extract the title, synopsis, cast, ratings, and imageURL from the dictionary and store their values in the appropriate Movie instance properties.
-Here is an example of what this method would do in source code:
+Here is an example of what this method would do in source code (or cut and paste from [initWithDictionary](https://gist.github.com/mmesarina/e3e2260aee4cf3a66806)):
 <br/>
 <a href="http://imgur.com/kNyNvYt"><img src="http://i.imgur.com/kNyNvYt.jpg" title="source: imgur.com" /></a>
 <br>